Revisiting Coincident GR in Internal STEGR Formulation: Conclusions

 \acknowledgments

-The authors thank Sosuke Noda for giving beneficial comments on this work.
+The authors thank Sousuke Noda, Friedrich W. Hehl, Takeru Asaka, and anonymous reviewers for giving beneficial comments on this work.
 K.T. thanks the Interfaculty Initiative in Information Studies, Graduate School of Interdisciplinary Information Studies, The University of Tokyo, for supporting this work.
 T.K. is supported by the National Science Foundation of China (No.~12403003), and the National Key R\&D Program of China (No.~2021YFA0718500).